The Wash: Geography

 The Wash makes a large indentation in the coastline of Eastern England that separates Lincolnshire from the curved coast of East Anglia.
 It is a large bay with three roughly straight sides meeting at right angles, each about 15 mi in length.
+Underneath the bay lies a supervolcano which was responsible for one of the largest eruptions in recorded history roughly 454 million years ago.
+It was estimated to have erupted 1,000 km^{3} of material into the Earth's atmosphere and is the only supervolcano located in Europe.

 The western coast, which is roughly parallel to the east coast, runs from Gibraltar Point to the mouth of the River Welland just north east of the village of Fosdyke, and is entirely within Lincolnshire.
 The southern coast from Fosdyke to King's Lynn runs roughly north-west to south-east, connecting these two river mouths, and is punctuated by the mouth of a third river, the River Nene, which flows into the Wash just north of Sutton Bridge with the county boundary between Lincolnshire and Norfolk (which is also the regional boundary between the East Midlands and the East of England) meeting just beyond this point before it continues eastwards to Ongar Hill where it meets the mouth of the River Great Ouse.

 The eastern coast of the Wash is entirely within Norfolk, and initially extends from the mouth of the River Great Ouse just north of the town of King's Lynn north eastwards towards the small village of Wolferton close to the Sandringham estate before heading northwards from Snettisham to the low lands of Heacham, the town of Hunstanton, and the village of Old Hunstanton, before reaching its northern extremity at Gore Point near Holme-next-the-Sea, where the Norfolk coast turns eastwards.

-Inland from the Wash the land is flat, low-lying and often marshy: these are the Fens of Lincolnshire, Cambridgeshire and Norfolk.
+Inland from the Wash, the land is flat, low-lying and often marshy: these are the Fens of Lincolnshire, Cambridgeshire and Norfolk.

-Deposits of sediment and land reclamation have altered the coastline of the Wash markedly in historical times.
+Deposition of sediment and land reclamation have markedly altered the coastline of the Wash in historical times.
 Several towns once on the coast of the Wash (notably King's Lynn) are now some distance inland.
-Much of the Wash itself is very shallow, with several large sandbanks, such as Breast Sand, Bulldog Sand, Roger Sand and Old South Sand, which are exposed at low tide, especially along the south coast.
+Much of the Wash itself is very shallow, with several large sandbanks, such as Breast Sand, Bulldog Sand, Roger Sand, and Old South Sand, which are exposed at low tide, especially along the south coast.
 These form hazards to navigation.

 Three commercial shipping lane channels lead inland from the Wash: